bauervision/FirebaseAuthApp/README.md

 If all goes well, you should see you app load to your device.

-## Test Authentication
+## Test Firebase Setup

-With a successful build, it's time to make sure we can auth our users.
+First thing we need to check is that Firebase has been properly setup and can connect to its servers

 Within the Scripts folder, I have a FirebaseInit class, which is assigned to an empty game object in my scene.
-Essentially, the UI has 2 screens, an Initializer which will display if there are any errors from Firebase, and then a Loaded screen which only displays if Firebase connection and setup wsa successful.
+Essentially, the UI has 3 screens, an Initializer which will display if there are any errors from Firebase, a "Login" which displays while we wait for the authentication to return, and finally a Loaded screen which only displays if Firebase is good to go.

 The key code here, taken from the Firebase example, is this: